cklmercer/vue-mix/README.md

 changes to your code and watch as your browser _"refreshes"_ itself automatically.

 ## Plugins
-This boilerplate makes use of a couple plugins.
+This boilerplate makes use of a few plugins.

 * `vue-router`: For SPA routing.
 Learn more at [vue-router](https://github.com/vuejs/vue-router)
 * `vue-stash`: For global store access.
 Learn more at [vue-stash](https://github.com/cklmercer/vue-stash)